Attractive Solution of Binary Bose Mixtures: Liquid-Vapor Coexistence and Critical Point

 In this Letter we study the thermodynamic behavior of binary attractive Bose mixtures using exact PIMC methods and we map out the phase diagram in the temperature-density as well as temperature-pressure plane.
-We determine the region where gas and liquid state coexist in equilibrium and we characterize the corresponding critical point in terms of critical temperature, pressure, and density.
+We determine the region where gas and liquid states coexist in equilibrium and we characterize the corresponding critical point in terms of critical temperature, pressure, and density~\footnote{We note that liquid-gas coexistence states have been predicted at $T=0$ in mixtures with spin imbalance or coherent coupling in Refs~\cite{PhysRevA.107.L031303} and~\cite{he2022quantum}} .
 We find that the qualitative behavior of isothermal curves in the coexistence region of densities shares many analogies with the liquid-gas transition in classical fluids.
 Remarkably, in our quantum degenerate mixture, this first-order transition links the normal gaseous phase and the superfluid liquid phase across the Bose-Einstein condensation of the two components.
-The discontinuous density jump at the transition and the sudden appearance of a finite condensate density could both be observed in experiments with trapped mixtures.
+Both the discontinuous density jump at the transition and the sudden appearance of a finite condensate density could be observed in experiments with trapped mixtures.

 We consider a mixture of $N=N_1+N_2$ particles belonging to two distinguishable Bose components with equal mass $m$ described by the Hamiltonian $H$, where particle coordinates ${\bf r}_i$ and ${\bf r}_{i^\prime}$ refer to the first and second component: